 - have better sales conditions,

-- expanded market access, and
+- have expanded market access, and

-- gain access to financial support.
+- receive access to financial support.

-A group meeting at Don Germán's finca
+A meeting of the group at Don Germán's finca

 The Sierra de Zongolica and coffee cultivation